-Service providers are to provide community-based programs and services (including schools, community buildings/spaces, and common areas within residential areas) and must not be offered within individual homes.
+EarlyON programs and services are intended to be community-based (including schools, community buildings/spaces, and common areas within residential areas) and must never be offered within individual homes.

 School-Based Approach

 Schools provide an environment where services can be co-located and integrated for the betterment and convenience of families.
 Co-location provides many benefits for families including reducing transitions, building stronger connections between children, families, and early years and school professionals, and supports a continuum of learning through a consistent approach to early years education.